-Perhaps the most difficult challenge students face as they begin to work in this online program is to determine the correct instructional pace to establish in learning the information contained in our 720 online lessons.
+Perhaps the most difficult challenge for teachers, parents and tutors implementing this program's curriculum is to determine the correct instructional pace to establish in presenting the information contained in the 720 online lessons to students.
 The instructional goal for all students regardless of their background is to learn any lesson in this program to a point of mastery.
 The We All Can Read program is thorough and comprehensive.
 Some students require a great deal more repetition than do others to master concepts and skills.
 Our program's philosophy has always been to provide an abundance of material for each new discrete element introduced so that even the most challenged student will have enough material to access in order to master the concept/skill being taught.
 However, not all students will require the same amount of repetition to learn a new concept/skill and thus do not need to complete the same number of lessons.
 Our lessons are ordered so that it is possible for the more advanced students to skip lessons or portions of lessons when appropriate.
-This document is designed to guide the teacher or student in determining what lessons, if any, may be safely skipped, and the pace to establish in learning the lessons.
+This document is designed to guide the teacher, parent or tutor in determining what lessons to present to students, what lessons, if any, may be safely skipped, and the pace to establish in presenting the lessons.

 Pacing is absolutely crucial.
-If the student goes too fast and fails to master the information as he proceeds through the lessons, results will be disappointing.
-On the other hand, if a student goes too slowly, then the student will become bored, discouraged, and ultimately conclude the program is too elementary for his needs.
+If the instructor goes too fast and students fail to master the information as they proceed through the lessons, results will be disappointing.
+On the other hand, if an instructor goes too slowly, then the instructor and students alike will become bored, discouraged, and ultimately conclude the program is too elementary for the needs of the students.
 This challenge regarding determining the appropriate instructional pace is compounded by the fact these lessons must be adapted to the needs of students who span in age from grade 3 through grade 12 and adults as well.
 Not only do students span a great range in their chronological age, they also represent a great cross spectrum in terms of their background knowledge of phonics as well.
-Some students know next to nothing regarding the relationship of letters and sounds; other students with a more adequate foundation in phonics require only a fast and comprehensive review of English phonics.
-The challenge for a teacher or student at the beginning of this program is to choose the correct instructional track provided below for each student based upon his unique needs.
+Some students know next to nothing regarding the relationship of letters and sounds; other students with a more adequate foundation in phonics just require a fast and comprehensive review of English phonics.
+Meeting the educational needs of students whose age and background vary so profoundly is the challenge any teacher or tutor must confront as she or he prepares to present these lessons.

-In order to meet the needs of students who represent such a large cross spectrum in terms of age and background, we offer three instructional tracks that the teacher or student can choose between.
-The three tracks are not absolute and set in stone but rather represent a continuum of options for the teacher or student to choose between.
-In the end it is the teacher or student himself who must determine the optimum instructional pace to establish and maintain while learning the information presented in this online program.
-As one begins to work in these lessons, he will begin to sense the appropriate pace to establish.
-When in doubt, go slowly and be thorough; you can always increase the instructional pace, but it is often not so easy to slow down the instructional pace without first starting over or repeating a significant number of lessons.
+In order to allow teachers, parents and tutors to meet the needs of students who represent such a large cross-spectrum in terms of age and background, we offer three instructional tracks that the instructor can choose between in order to be able to most effectively meet the needs of the students being served.
+The three tracks are not absolute and set-in-stone but rather represent a continuum of options for the instructor to choose between.
+In the end it is the teacher, parent or tutor who must determine the optimum instructional pace to establish and maintain while presenting the lessons to students.
+As you begin to work with your student, you will begin to sense the appropriate pace to establish.
+When in doubt, go slowly and be thorough; one can always increase the instructional pace, but it is often not so easy to slow down the instructional pace without starting over or repeating a significant number of lessons.